-“Show me the manner in which a nation or community cares for its dead and I will measure with mathematical exactness the tender sympathies of its people, their respect for law of the land and their loyalty to high ideals."
-William Gladstone
+“Show me the manner in which a nation or community cares for its dead and I will measure with mathematical exactness the tender sympathies of its people, their respect for law of the land and their loyalty to high ideals.” – William Gladstone

 The Funeral Service Education Program is based upon the concept of cooperative education.
 It is designed for those who have a state board sanctioned apprenticeship and who are actively seeking to satisfy their particular state licensing requirements.
 Students must complete an apprenticeship specified by the state in which they expect to practice before they will be eligible for licensure.

-The students are given a broad understanding of funeral home operation, funeral directing, public health and embalming along with a foundation in communication skills, social science and applied science.
-The accreditation of the Funeral Service Education Program by the American Board of Funeral Service Education, Inc. qualifies graduates to take the International Conference of Funeral Service Examining Boards exams as well as any of the state board examinations given by the Alabama Board of Funeral Service. www.theconferenceonline.org and/or www.fsb.alabama.gov.
+The student is given a broad understanding of funeral home operation, funeral directing, public health and embalming along with a foundation in communication skills, social science and applied science.
+The graduates can complete the National Board Examination given by the International Conference of Funeral Service Examining Boards or the state board examinations given by the Alabama Board of Funeral Service. www.theconferenceonline.org and/or www.fsb.alabama.gov.